TROUBLESHOOTING CLAWGS V2:

 If there's slack between the two buckle loops, it'll get pulled through the first buckle loop, which loosens Clawgs.

-If you are unable to wrap the heel straps above dogs' paws' sides' bone prominence, the Clawgs are most likely too small.
+If you are unable to wrap the heel straps top edges' stitches above dogs' paws' sides' bones while Clawgs' sole covers standing dogs' toe pads, the Clawgs are too small.

-Please generate a free return label (in the USA) in the Returns Center and mail the incorrectly sized Clawgs within 30 days of delivery.
+Please request a size exchange and return the incorrectly sized Clawgs within 30 days of delivery.

 If toes slide through Clawgs' front claws' openings, the Clawgs are most likely too small.